 The rolling countryside and numerous other lakes in the area also mean that this part of Wales is favoured by cyclists, pony trekkers and walkers.
 Guided walks and cycle hire are available with routes following the lake and extending beyond into some of the most scenic countryside in Britain.

-Glenariff Forest Park, Northern Ireland
+Glenariff Forest Park, County Antrim

 Glenariff Forest Park in County Antrim is 1,000 hectares of beautiful woodland, lakes and waterfalls.
 A timber boardwalk winds its way along the river gorge, allowing spectacular views of the waterfalls and local wildlife.